 - How to Preview a Block in Episerver

-- Extra divs in content area how to remove them?
+- Extra divs in content areas, how to remove them?

 Learn Episerver Under The Hood

-Unfortunately, Episerver isn't open-source, but you can use Dotpeek or a similar reflection tool to look at the code within some of the Episervers key assemblies.
-Getting a feel for what's happening under the hood is a great way to understand how and why things work, I'd recommend looking in:
+Unfortunately, Episerver isn't open-source so you can not go to GitHub and view all the code, however, you can use Dotpeek or a similar reflection tool to look at the code within some of the Episerver's key assemblies.
+Looking at the code will help you to get a feel for what's happening under the hood.
+This is a great way for you to learn and understand how and why things work.
+If you want to do this, I suggest you look in these assemblies (found in your bin directory)

-One key topic to understand in any CMS is how pages and items are cached.
+I think the two key topics to understand is how the routing works and how items are cached.
 Caching can be a complex and tricky beast to deal with, especially at the end of your project.
-Understanding how to write code in the most optimal way can save you a lot of headaches when deadlines approach and people start shouting and jumping up and down in anger.
+Understanding how to write code in the most optimal way can save you a lot of headaches when deadlines approach and people start shouting and jumping up and down in anger as your page loads are taking too long!

 Learn About The Episerver Add-ons

-Episerver does more than just CMS.. it also has some cool add-ons.
+Episerver does more than just CMS... it also has some cool add-ons.
 Some are free like Episerver Form.
-Some are commercial products like commerce and Episerver find.
+Some are commercial products like Episerver commerce.
+After gaining some mastery of the CMS, you should learn about the other Episerver products.
+These other products can often help you from re-inventing the wheel when building new features:

 Learn Episerver Best Practices

-Thousands of websites have now been built using Episerver and figuring out how to architect your Episerver website is a well-trodden path and isn't something you need to figure out yourself.
+Thousands of websites have now been built using Episerver.
+Figuring out how to architect your Episerver website is a well-trodden path.
+You can normally look at a blog post or the forums to get advice on how to build something.
 Like any best practice advice, individuals will always disagree and have thoughts or opinions.
-The simple truth is that every company and project team is different, so there is no one guideline set in stone that will be applicable to everyone.
+The simple truth is that every company and project team is different, so there is no one guideline or set of rules that will be applicable to everyone.
+Understanding the different options and paths available to you will allow you to make better technology choices.
+In order to learn about some good practices, I recommend you read these articles:

 Get Involved With The Episerver Community